MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-243-update.md

 You may choose to remove the _Edit build pipeline_ permission from user groups such as _Contributors_ and _Readers_, to improve your pipelines' security.
 This means that, by default, only a pipeline's creator is able to edit the pipeline.

-Note: The _Edit build pipeline_ permission does not protect a YAML pipeline from being edited by those who dont have this permission.
+Note: The _Edit build pipeline_ permission does not protect a YAML pipeline from being edited by those who don't have this permission.
 It protects the pipeline from having its properties edited.

 Note: For new projects, users and group who have the _Edit build pipeline_ permission also get the _Create build pipeline_ permission.
 This is subject to change in the future.

 ### Exclusive lock check at stage level

-There are use cases that require only one run of a pipeline access a specific resource at any point in time.
+There are use cases that require only a single run of a pipeline access a specific resource at any point in time.
 To support this use case, we have the [Exclusive lock](https://learn.microsoft.com/azure/devops/pipelines/process/approvals?view=azure-devops&tabs=check-pass#exclusive-lock) check.

-A similar use case is when only a single pipeline run can access a stage at any point in time.
-For example, you have a stage that deploys to an Azure resource group, and you dont want multiple pipeline runs to concurrently update the same resource group.
-Today, to obtain this behavior, you have a to use a proxy resource, for example, an environment, and place the Exclusive lock check on that environment.
+A similar use case is when only a single pipeline run should access a stage at any point in time.
+For example, you have a stage that deploys to an Azure resource group, and you don't want multiple pipeline runs to concurrently update the same resource group.
+Today, to obtain this behavior, you have to use a proxy resource, for example, an environment, and place the Exclusive lock check on that environment.
 This is tedious, adds complexity, and increases maintenance efforts.

-In this sprint we're adding support for specifying the exclusive lock behavior at stage level.
+In this sprint we're adding support for specifying the exclusive lock at stage level.
 If you have a stage that has an id and you specify its `lockBehavior` property, a lock is automatically created for that stage.
 The `sequential` behavior is the same for resource-level and stage-level locks.
-The `runLatest` behavior differs in that it only cancels the runLatest builds for the same branch, not for all branches of the pipeline.
+The `runLatest` behavior differs in that it cancels only the `runLatest` builds for the same branch, not for all branches of the pipeline.

 ### Template information in pipeline runs